-As set up, I taped large sheets of butcher paper to the floor in the living room, added a tray of art supplies, and then went to pick up Daphne and her friend Julianna from preschool.
+For set up, I taped large sheets of butcher paper to the floor in the living room and added a tray of art supplies.
+Then I went to pick up Daphne and her friend Julianna from preschool.

 They opted for body tracing self portraits and I decided to do the same and work beside them.
 They collaborated to trace my body.